MokuJones/Recipe-Tracking-App/README.md

 <img src="https://ianfinley.com/images/recipe-app.PNG">

-In this project, I built a Recipe tracking app.
+I built a Recipe tracking app!
 The app will allow a user to `create` new recipes, display a list of recipes and `delete` a recipe from the list by clicking a delete button.
 I also added styling following a mockup.

 ##
 ## Learning Objectives